naofumi0115/PAV-Training/exercises/tut2.md

         }
       }
     }
   }

 ```

-Then, setting you application route path
+Then, setting you application route path in `index.php` at the root folder

 ```php
 // index.php (at root folder)